 2010 was a landmark year in legislation for insurance companies.
 In January, the Supreme Court passed Citizens United, overruling an earlier decision, Austin v.
 Michigan State Chamber of Commerce.

 In Austin v.
 Michigan State Chamber of Commerce, the Supreme Court thought it was important for the government to stop companies from having too much say in politics.
 The Court was worried that when big companies have a lot of money and use it to talk politics, it can mess things up and make it unfair.
-The Supreme Court believed money from big companies supports the company’s desires and not the desires or needs of the public.
+The Supreme Court believed money from corporations supports the corporation’s desires – not the desires or needs of the public.

 In the 2010 decision, Citizen’s United, the Supreme Court modified its stance.
 The Court identified a difference between contributions and expenditures.
 A contribution went directly to the politician.
 As long as the money wasn’t going directly to the politician’s campaign, it was an expenditure.

-The Supreme Court was correct, Citizen’s United made politicians obsolete for corporations by changing the balance of power.
-Allowing corporations unlimited expenditures on political speech enabled them to bypass politicians altogether and create massive marketing campaigns directly to the public.
+The Supreme Court was correct, Citizen’s United made politicians obsolete for corporations and changed the balance of power.
+Public policy was no longer made by politicians and the people, it was made by corporations and the 1%.
+How?
+By allowing corporations unlimited expenditures on political speech they could bypass politicians altogether and go directly to the public.
+With their experience in marketing, they created massive marketing campaigns directly to the public.
 It was the birth of #fakenews.

-The Affordable Care Act, a revision of our insurance industry that was unfavorable to private insurers, was passed in 2010.
-Citizen’s United provided private insurance companies with the means and leverage to position themselves in critical policy areas and push new regulations supporting the private insurance industry.
-These changes have drastically impacted members, providers, employees, and free markets.
+A second piece of legislation was passed in 2010.
+The Affordable Care Act, a revision of our insurance industry that was unfavorable to private insurers.
+Citizen’s United provided private insurance companies the means to target messaging to the public.
+Through super pacs, lobbying, and direct messaging, Citizens United enabled corporations to leverage their financial power.
+We became pawns of their massive media campaigns and the corporations placed themselves in critical policy areas.
+They pushed new regulations supporting the private insurance industry.

-The most significant change private insurers supported was in 2013.
+The most significant change corporations supported was in 2013.
 Behind the scenes, they supported the refusal to make the transfer payments to private insurers who had insured Affordable Care members.
-When these transfer payments were refused, many of the small insurance companies went under.
+When these transfer payments were refused, many of the small insurance companies went under – eliminating their competition!

-By 2023, private insurers had expanded out of insurance, gaining a foothold in controlling total healthcare.
-These large insurance companies were vertically integrating – buying the providers, facilities, prescription services, and software that controls claims processing.
-Similar to how Citizens United conferred benefits on corporations while harming the public, the concentration and control of healthcare into a few massive health systems has led to higher healthcare costs, without improving quality of care.
+The Federal Trade Commission had been hobbled by years of corporate influence.
+Before 2021, there wasn’t a single anti-trust suit brought by the FTC.
+The lack of oversight by the FTC enabled private insurers to expand out of insurance, gaining a foothold in controlling total healthcare.
+These large insurance corporations were vertically integrating – buying the providers, facilities, prescription services, and software that controls claims processing.
+The concentration and control of healthcare into a few massive health systems has led to higher healthcare costs and reduced quality of care.

 Medicare Advantage may be a great opportunity to examine how the concentration of healthcare to a few players can be harmful.